 FHA loans are federally assisted mortgages that insured by the FHA (Federal Housing Administration).
 FHA loans allow borrowers who have lower credit scores or very low down payment needs to qualify for a mortgage and purchase a home.

-FHA Mortgage Benefits – Why are they awesome?!
+FHA Mortgage Benefits – Why are they great loans?

 - FHA mortgages allow for low credit scores.

 - FHA mortgages require very low down payments.

 Other Important Features of FHA Home Loans